 AFD-1 Water Flow Sensor

-Measures water flow rates within an Afridev or India Mark II handpump and transmits data
+The AFD-1 Water Flow Sensor measures water flow rates within an Afridev or India Mark II handpump and transmits data via mobile networks.

 AFD-1 water flow meter measures water flow rates within an Afridev or India Mark II handpump and transmits data to enable response by local repair teams.
 It comes with a software platform, called Dispatch Monitor™, that will receive incoming data packets from those sensors and visualize that information for anyone in the world.